 Has the university made any changes to its heating and cooling (HVAC) systems?

 Yes.
 University Facilities has implemented a variety of indoor air quality strategies to reduce the possibility of COVID-19 transmission.
 These include increasing fresh air supply and implementing MERV-13 filtration.
 Each building is being reviewed, and the appropriate strategies are being deployed based upon the system design.

-How is housing different this fall?
+How is housing different this spring?

 Where are quarantine and isolation housing be located?